zestia/ember-simple-infinite-scroller/README.md

 ### `@debounce`

 Optional.
 Milliseconds delay for when to check if more needs to be loaded.
-Defaults to `100` ms
+Defaults to every `100` ms

 ## API